lvclark/tagdigger/README.md

 An overview of the software is also available in a [slideshow](https://sites.google.com/site/lindsayvclarkgenetics/home/files/151029%20lab%20meeting%20TagDigger.pdf?attredirects=0&d=1).

+TagDigger is released under the GNU General Public License v.
+3.

 ## Citing TagDigger

 A manuscript has been submitted to *Source Code for Biology and Medicine*.
 Please check back later for the full citation.